mervn/litter/README.md

 ### y

-An arithmetic program that parses the math-subset of C syntax.
+An arithmetic program which interprets the math-subset of C syntax.